amatlacz/code-everest-demo/README.md

 ## 🌟 Planned Features

-The Code Everest Bug Tracker is designed to be a powerful ally in your development journey.
+The AI in Coding Bug Tracker is designed to be a powerful ally in your development journey.
 Here’s a look at the features we’re planning to bring to life, blending core bug tracking capabilities with AI-driven enhancements.
 As a new contributor, we suggest picking *one foundational feature* (like logging or listing bugs) to get started, and *one feature that excites you* (like AI-powered suggestions) to add to the MVP.
 Once you’ve summited those peaks, feel free to explore the remaining features at your own pace and contribute to the project’s growth!

 - **Log Bugs with Ease**: Submit new bugs with a title, detailed description, and severity level (Low, Medium, High, or Critical).
 This ensures every issue is captured with the right context, making it easier to tackle problems systematically.
 We store this data in a Supabase table (`bugs`), with fields for `title`, `description`, `severity`, and `created_at`, accessible via a simple form in the Next.js app.
 It’s the cornerstone of any bug tracker, inspired by tools like ClickUp, ensuring you have all the details you need to start debugging.